LeTailleCrayon/keypad-smart-home/README.md

 - Hardware (en) / Matériel (fr) :
  For the moment, our project is only available with the Raspberry Pi computers.
 The RPi needs to have a wifi connection and some GPIO Ports.
 If you want, you can try to make it run on some other devices that can run Python scripts! (en) / Pour le moment, notre projet ne fonctionne qu'avec les machines Raspberry Pi.
 Le micro-ordinateur doit disposer d'une connexion Wifi et de plusieurs ports GPIO.
 Si vous el souhaitez, vous pouvez essayer de l'adapter pour le faire fonctionner sur tout appareil pouvant éxecuter des scripts Python !   (fr)

-This table is updated monthly and list all of the devices that can run keypad-smart-home (en) / Ce tableau est actualisé tous les mois et liste les appareils pouvant supporter keypad-smart-home (fr)
+This table is updated monthly and list all of the devices that can run sanse.smarthome.keypad (en) / Ce tableau est actualisé tous les mois et liste les appareils pouvant supporter sanse.smarthome.keypad (fr)

  | Matériel  | Compatibilité |
  | ------------- | ------------- |